Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

   ]
 }
 ````
-Let's run our scan devices Python script and find our devices.
-I have two BLE devices running before I executed the script...
+Let's run our scan devices Python script to find our advertising devices.
+I currently have two BLE devices up and adverstising before I executed the script...

 * larouex-ble-sense-0001
 * larouex-ble-33-0002

 #### Scan Devices Options
-There are a few options for the Scan Device script that you can override...
+Here are the options for the Scan Device script that you can override...

 * <b>-h or --help</b> - Print out this Help Information
 * <b>-v or --verbose</b> -  Debug Mode with lots of Data will be Output to Assist with Debugging